Discord-InterChat/InterChat/README.md

 # ❗Contributors Needed ❗

 InterChat is an open-source project that connects communities across Discord servers.
-We're actively looking for contributors to help us improve and expand this project!
+We're on the lookout for passionate contributors to help us take this project to the next level!

 ## How You Can Help